 Aanvik, Marly, and I also developed a 5x3 grid system that was used across all of our deliverables.
 We also asked my team for conceptual input when formulating this.
 It informed the way we laid out text and assets in a way that made everything feel cohesive and structured.

 The conceptual side of communicating our design system was that there were two worlds, the Micro World and Macro World.
 The Micro World was the abstract, more geometric parts of our design language.
 This was the primary language we used for our graphic design deliverables.
-The Micro World is the more photorealistic side of our design language.
+The Macro World is the more photorealistic side of our design language.
 The only area of my department that this appeared in was one of the AR Postcards.

 MY EXPERIENCE LEADING